DuncanEdwards/search-component/README.md

 # Welcome to the Search Component (4 Ways) challenge

+## PART 1 - Build the damn thing!

 ## Level = `Beginner`

+### What will I learn if I complete this challenge?

+- React Fundamentals
+  - Component abstraction, learn to separate into components properly
+  - Understand interaction between the DOM and React
+  - Use of the `useRef` and `useState` hooks, as well as (optionally) `forwardRef` and `useImperativeHandle`
+  - Other core react concepts like keys, callbacks and interaction with lower level componet libraries
+  - Controlled props vs uncontrolled props pattern
+  - Utilizing vite build tool (as opposed to create react app)
+- TDD
+  - Test components to 100% coverage
+  - Learn to test interaction of various different components
+  - Learn to use it.each to test different versions of a component with the same interface

 Have you ever seen on Masterchef the way that they cook the same ingredient in 4 different ways in the same dish?
 Here is an example of rhubarb 4 ways:\
 <img src="image.png" width="400">\